IvanZ505/runb-notes/docs/os-design/4-memory-virtualization.md

 - Why do processes need dynamic allocation of memory?
 	- Do not know amount of memory needed at compile time.
 	- Must be pessimistic when allocate memory statically.
-		- Allocate enough fro worst possible case; Storage is *not* used efficiently.
+		- Allocate enough for worst possible case; Storage is *not* used efficiently.
 - **Recursive procedures:**
 	- Do not know how many times procedure will be nested.
 - **Complex Data Structures**: Lists and trees.